|

 Photo taken by Marc Borom near Tucson, Pima Co., Arizona.
 Notice the fat tail - where fat storage will allow this animal to survive a long period without food - a vital trait for desert-adapted animals. |

-These lizards are strictly nocturnal when they hunt for insects and spiders.
+These lizards are strictly nocturnal - they hunt for insects and spiders at night.
 They do not have villi on their feet so they cannot climb like the Mediterranean Gecko -- Hemidactylus turcicus.
 During the day they take refuge beneath rocks or dead saguaro cacti.
 Dead saguaros attract many insects and so this habitat is also a good food source.
-This lizard is small, usu. less than 70 cm, and so should never be mistaken for the much larger, poisonous Gila Monster -- Heloderma suspectum.
-Eublepharidae -- GeckosSponsored Links:More Information: |
+This lizard is small, usually less than 70 cm, and so should never be mistaken for the much larger and poisonous Gila Monster -- Heloderma suspectum.
+Eublepharidae -- GeckosSponsored Links:More Information:

 Sonoran